Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Results

-To identify the largest amount of tumor that would go undetected by a model, we also used a HIPPO search algorithm, \textit{HIPPO-search-small-effect}.
-We found that in some cases, regions up to \SI{1.5}{\milli\meter\squared} could be added into a negative counterfactual while still maintaining a negative detection.
-Indeed, the tumor patches that were insufficient to drive large effect sizes were largely similar to the sufficient patches, though some insufficient patches contained adipose cells along with tumor epithelial cells (Supplementary Fig. 7).
-This shows that there exist regions within tumors that would go unseen by an ABMIL-based metastasis detection model.
-These biases should be explored further prior to the clinical use of metastasis detection models.
+\rebuttal{To identify the largest amount of tumor that could be added while still going undetected, we applied a variant of \textit{HIPPO-search-negative-effect}.
+Whereas the original \textit{HIPPO-search-negative-effect} removes patches within a WSI, this variant progressively adds tumor patches to the ``negative counterfactuals'' described above.
+For each iteration, we selected the tumor patch whose effect size is lowest using the $\arg\min$ function.
+Using this procedure, we found that in some cases, regions up to \SI{1.5}{\milli\meter\squared} could be added into a negative counterfactual without triggering a positive metastasis prediction.
+The tumor patches with the low effect sizes were largely similar in appearance to those that were sufficient to induce positive predictions, although some low-effect patches contained adipose cells along with tumor epithelial cells (Supplementary Fig. \ref{fig:supp_mets_individual_tumor_patches_unseen}).
+This shows that substantial regions of tumors can remain undetected by an ABMIL-based metastasis detection model.
+These biases warrant further investigation before these models are deployed in clinical settings.}